rabbitmq/rabbitmq-website/site/parameters.md

           policy.
         </li>
         <li>
-          Enter "ha-fed" next to Name, "^hf\." next to Pattern, and select "Queues" next to Apply to.
+          Enter "ttl-fed" next to Name, "^tf\." next to Pattern, and select "Queues" next to Apply to.
         </li>
         <li>